malpa222/portfolio/_pages/trends.md

 investigation.

 1. What kind of malware is on the rise right now?
+2. What does cross-platform malware development mean?
-2. What standards and methodologies are used in the red-teaming world?
+3. What standards and methodologies are used in the red-teaming world?

 ## What kind of malware is on the rise right now?